December 21, 2023

 Stated simply, a Life Care Plan is a document that will set forth an individual’s future medical and non-medical care needs arising from the event in question.
 The following must be considered when doing a Life Care Plan:

 A life care planner should be certified.
-There are two certifications in Life Care Planning that presently exist.
+There are three certifications in Life Care Planning that presently exist.
 The Certified Life Care Planner (CLCP) is awarded by the International Commission on Healthcare Certification (ICHCC).
 VDI has a number of staff members who hold this credential.
 The Certified Nurse Life Care Planner (CNLCP) credential is awarded by the Certified Nurse Life Care Planner Certification Board.
+There is also a Certified Physician Life Care Planner (CPLPC) certification.

 Life Care Planning has historically been recognized as a multi-disciplinary area of practice.
 Certified Life Care Planners can be rehabilitation experts, registered nurses, occupational therapists, physical therapists, psychologists, and even medical doctors.
 Each specific area of practice can be important in developing a Life Care Plan.

 It is critical for any life care planner to obtain a foundation for the recommended items in the Life Care Plan.
 Just because one has a credential in life care planning does not mean that they are qualified to make case-specific recommendations that fall outside of their professional scope of practice.
-For instance, a registered nurse cannot recommend a specific course of medical treatment; only a licensed physician can do that.
+For instance, a registered nurse cannot recommend a specific course of medical treatment; only licensed physicians, nurse practitioners, or physician’s assistants can do that.
 A rehabilitation counselor cannot recommend a specific course of physical therapy that someone may require for the treatment of their injuries.
-Only a licensed physical therapist or physician can do that.
+Only licensed physical therapists, physicians, nurse practitioners, or physician’s assistants can do that.
 A rehabilitation counselor, however, can provide a foundation for mental health treatment if following their assessment of the plaintiff, they believe this is required.

 Understanding the individual scope of practice and then interfacing with other licensed, allied healthcare professionals will guarantee the credibility of the Life Care Plan as well as its admissibility in court.